-A medical provider will also look at excess fat when determining obesity, because if someone has a very large percentage of their weight coming from muscle, they may have an elevated BMI but not be obese.
-Similarly, a person may have a "healthy" BMI, but if they have little muscle, they may have an unhealthy percentage of their body weight coming from fat.
+Obese adults are those with a body mass index (BMI) of 30 and over.
+Morbidly obese adults have a BMI of 40 or more.
+(Overweight adults have a BMI of 25-29.9.)
+Medical providers calculate BMI to help determining whether a patient is obese, but they also assess the amount of "excess fat".
+This is because if a person has a large percentage of their weight coming from muscle, they may have a high BMI but not necessarily be obese.
+On the other hand, a person may have a "healthy" BMI, but if they have little muscle, they may have an unhealthy percentage of their body weight coming from fat.

 Obesity can be related to metabolic syndrome (sometimes called obesity syndrome), which involves a larger waist size, insulin resistance, elevated triglyceride levels, and high blood pressure.
 Obesity is often also linked to other medical conditions in the musculoskeletal, respiratory, and cardiovascular systems.
 Sometimes, functional limitations from these related impairments may be significant enough to meet a medical listing.

 To get Social Security disability benefits, you need to meet the non-medical eligibility criteria for the type of benefit you're applying for.
 Eligibility for SSDI is based on your work history, so you'll need to have earned enough work credits for full insurance under this program.
 SSI operates on a needs-based model and has income and asset limits to qualify.
 If you're applying for SSI, make sure your earnings and resources fall within the specified limits.
 Usually, applicants must show they have only a few thousand dollars to qualify.